md-cs-student-unipi/Advanced-Programming/03-Software-components.md

     - extendible (through inheritance and overriding)
 2. **Reliable**
     - correctness (respect specification)
-    - robustness (aka fault-tollerance: able to work in abnormal situations)
+    - robustness (a.k.a. fault-tolerance: able to work in abnormal situations)
 3. **Efficient**
 4. **Portable** to different platforms
 5. **Timely**: released when or before needed